-The highest four final course scaled marks will be combined, taking into account any unacceptable combinations to produce a Tertiary Entrance Aggregate (TEA).
+The highest four final course scaled marks will be combined, considering any unacceptable combinations to produce a Tertiary Entrance Aggregate (TEA).
 The TEA is converted to an ATAR score.

 Satisfy any PREREQUISITE or special entrance requirements for entry to particular courses.